Phone: (858) 668-4772

 Option #2: Trailhead begins in Ramona on highway 67// 33.008093, -116.955475

-Personal Experience: Since this hike took the internet by storm years back, I have been adamantly against visiting it.
+Personal Experience: Since Potato Chip Rock took the internet by storm years back, I have been adamantly against visiting it.
 Still, I longed to get some really neat night shots.
 Going at night seemed like the best way to avoid the hoards of people & long lines waiting to pose on top of the thin rock with a seeming drop below to your death.

 I was surprised by how gorgeous this hike was!
 There are huge boulders everywhere which I was not expecting.
 The silhouettes of the trees were great too.
 I would imagine this would be a rock-climber or boulderer's dream!
 The views are stunning almost the entire way up.
 Please know that the destination is shared with satellite towers which is as far from nature as you can get unfortunately.
 The road we hiked up is the service road actually.